-Sophomore year during my fall break, the partner of one of my professors told me that vegetarianism has been proven to not have that beneficial of an effect on the environment.
+Sophomore year during my fall break, the partner of one of my professors told me that vegetarianism is not as good for the environment as people think.
 In fact, you’re doing more harm.
 I guess it had to do with energy used for making/producing/transporting vegetarian food, or the energy the animals used or something like that.
 I thought long and hard about that “fact,” because 1. for every argument against vegetarianism, there’s a counter-argument, so who says that it’s right?
 And 2.
 I didn’t really become a vegetarian for ethical reasons, even though I love animals and the planet and all that jazz.
 I did it because I wanted to lose weight and stay “healthy,” whatever that meant to my messed up body-image mind.
 And I was.
-I prided myself on the fact that while friends of my started their freshman 15, I actually lost weight.
+I prided myself on the fact that while friends of my started gaining their freshman 15, I actually lost weight.
 But then I thought, “Maybe I should be more concerned with my impact on the environment and the world around me.
 Maybe I should be a vegan.”